-PHO 1406 Digital Photography I 3 credits, GE 8
+PHO 1406 Digital Photography I

 Students practice a "hands-on" approach to the use of light, digital media and equipment to make photographs.
 The software environment and workflow are explored and utilized to produce end products as prints, web, and print publication.
-Prerequisite: none.

-PHO 2406 Digital Photography II 3 credits, GE 8
+PHO 2406 Digital Photography II

 Students study advanced digital photography with an emphasis on craftsmanship, creativity, and visual communication.
-The use of special effects, controlled lighting, and theory are included for a better understanding of photographic problem- solving.
+The use of special effects, controlled lighting, and theory are included for a better understanding of photographic problem-solving.
 The course also includes advanced shooting and processing techniques.
 Web assets and resources are explored and utilized.
-Prerequisite: PHO 1406 Digital Photo I.
+Pre-requisite: PHO 1406 Digital Photo I.